 Yellow fever is a serious disease.
 You should be immunised against yellow fever before you travel to certain countries.

 You may need an International Certificate of Vaccination to prove you have been immunised, as some countries will not allow you entry unless you can produce one.
-Check with your practice nurse at least two weeks before you travel to see if you need this vaccination.
+Check with your practice nurse several months before you travel to see if you need the yellow fever vaccine.
+You will only be able to get it from your GP if they are a designated yellow fever centre - if not then you will have to see a private travel clinic.
+Since 2020 there have been some shortages of this vaccine, so allow plenty of time before you travel to get it sorted out.

 What is yellow fever?

-Yellow fever is a serious disease caused by the yellow fever virus which is carried by mosquitoes and which infects humans and other primates (for example, monkeys).
+Yellow fever is a serious disease caused by the yellow fever virus which is transmitted by infected mosquitoes and which infects humans and other primates (for example, monkeys).

 For some people it can cause a flu-like illness from which they recover completely.
 However, for other people it causes symptoms of high temperature (fever), being sick (vomiting), yellowing of the skin or the whites of the eyes (jaundice) and bleeding.
 This is fatal in about 1 in 12 cases.
 There is no medicine that can destroy the virus, so treatment is to support the person medically whilst they fight the infection themself.

-Yellow fever is passed to humans and other primates such as monkeys by bites from infected mosquitoes of a type which tend to bite during daylight hours.
+Yellow fever is passed to humans and other primates such as monkeys by mosquitoe bites from a type which tend to bite during daylight hours.
 (These are different to the type of mosquitoes which carry malaria, which tend to bite from dusk to dawn.)

 Yellow fever is not transmitted directly from person to person; the mosquito is needed to carry the infection from one human to another.
 Therefore, whilst vaccination offers high protection against yellow fever infection, taking steps to avoid being bitten is also an important part of avoiding the disease.